Student Disability Policy and Procedure

-The Cooper Union will make reasonable accommodations for persons with documented disabilities.
-Documentation will be accepted at any time; however it is in the best interest of the student to have documentation submitted no later than three (3) weeks prior to the start of the semester so that any necessary accommodations can be implemented prior to the start of classes.
-You can reach The Dean of Students by email at email@example.com, stop by the Office of Student Affairs located on the 3rd floor of the Student Residence Hall (29 3rd Ave.), or call 212-353-4130.
+Documentation will be accepted at any time; however, it is in the best interest of the student to have documentation submitted no later than three (3) weeks prior to the start of the semester so that any necessary accommodations can be implemented prior to the start of classes.
+As needs and conditions change over time, documentation will be reviewed annually, and students will need to resubmit their accommodation requests and supporting documentation on an annual basis.

-Accommodations are designed to allow a student additional time, tools, and/or resources to fulfill the obligations of a course and degree program.
-An accommodation is not designed or intended to alter pedagogy.
+Accommodations are designed to allow a student equal access to their educational experiences at Cooper Union.
 As each class and each student's needs are unique, it is important that there be a dialogue between faculty and student.
 While accommodations may seem generic, their implementation is certainly not.
 Additional time on projects and exams in a chemistry class will look very different than extra time in studio courses.
 It is between the faculty member and the student to determine how accommodations can reasonably be realized in each specific course.

 Information regarding a student’s disability is private.
 Consistent with FERPA Student Affairs staff share disability-related information with faculty or staff when there is a need for them to know.
 Specifically, it is sometimes important to share such information for accommodations to be provided.
 However, information is rarely shared with parents or other parties without the student’s written consent unless it is an emergency, or the student is determined to be a danger to self or others.